FarronF/limerick-council-meetings/meetings/2024/07/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Annual General Meeting - 25th June 2024.md

 Members to consider him and Councillor Hartigan for Cathaoirleach and Leas

-Cathaoirleach at some point during the five year term.--- 2
+Cathaoirleach at some point during the five year term.
+---
+2

 On taking the Chair, Councillor Teskey thanked his proposer and seconder and said he